 - If "Record Whole Organization" is unchecked, you can select a set of member addresses to record.
 Highlight users in the left column, and click the right arrow to add them to the recording rule.
 You can use Shift+Click to highlight consecutive users between clicks, and Ctrl+Click (or Cmd+Click on Mac) to highlight multiple users.
 Note that "Record Whole Organization" only watches user addresses, not apps and other non-users.

-All calls matching the recording rule will automatically be uploaded to your SSP account as they are made and received.
+All calls matching the recording rule will automatically be uploaded to your SSP account as they are made and/or received.

 Accessing and Reviewing Your Call Recordings in Your SSP Account